 - Hot glue gun (optional)

-We made the garden ornaments much the way we started out with the bubble wands— with a pipecleaner twisted around one end of a wooden dowel.
+The garden ornaments start out the same way the bubble wands start out — with a pipe cleaner twisted around one end of a wooden dowel.

-As we filled the pipecleaner lengths with beads, we just twisted on another pipecleaner and kept going.
-Once we had five or six beaded pipecleaners on the end of a dowel, I used a little hot glue from the glue gun to ensure that they stayed in place.
+Once you have five or six beaded pipe cleaners on the end of a dowel, you can use a little hot glue from the glue gun to ensure that they stay in place.

-I used wire to wrap the beaded ornament “handles” to garden poles (I used a bit of hot glue, too, but it was hard and useless by the time I made it to the backyard).
-If I had thought ahead about this aspect of the ornaments, I probably would have done it a little more elegantly.
-Perhaps stuck the dowel into the hollow center of the bamboo pole or added the beaded wires directly to the pole.
+Use wire to wrap the beaded ornament “handles” to garden poles (I used a bit of hot glue, too, but it was hard and useless by the time I made it to the backyard).